tibbe/event/README.md

 correspond to nice, logical commits.
 Make sure whitespace only changes are kept in separate commits to ease reviewing.

-Prepare your patches for sending:
+To prepare your patches for sending:

     git format-patch -n origin